 If this didn’t work, complete the steps again but wait until you hear 3 startup chimes instead of 2.

-Hopefully, one of these steps above helped to fix your problem of what to do when your MacBook Pro shuts down after being unplugged.
+Hopefully, one of these steps above helped to fix your problem of what to do when your MacBook Pro shuts down after being unplugged or only works when plugged in.

 I’ve had this happen to an old MacBook I had and the PRAM reset did the trick.
 If none of these steps worked, you might need to take your computer into a repair shop or get a new charging adapter and/or battery.